meeroslav/vuerx-tetris/README.md

-# vuex-tetris
+# vuerx-tetris

-> Tetris implementation with Vue, Vuex and Typescript
+> Tetris implementation with Vue, RxJS and Typescript

 ## Project setup
 ```